SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 is called a :newTerm:`concurrency domain`.
-Some kinds of data can't be shared between concurrency domains, because that data contains mutable state, but it doesn't protect against unsafe access from more than one piece of code at a time.
+Some kinds of data can't be shared between concurrency domains, because that data contains mutable state, but it doesn't protect against overlapping access.
 The examples above use only some very simple value types for data that's passed between concurrency domains, which are always safe to share.

 A type that can be shared from one concurrency domain to another is known as a :newTerm:`sendable` type.
 For example, it can be passed as an argument when calling an actor method